 • Reactions such as itchiness and superficial pa-pules also occur

-The treatment for mosquito borne diseases aims at killing the infecting parasite, virus or bacteria.
+The treatment for mosquito-borne diseases aims at killing the infecting parasite, virus or bacteria.
 Anti-malarial drugs, fluid and electrolyte balance and antipyretics are all used in the treatment of such diseases transmitted by mosquitoes.

 While we are now aware of the chaos that these mosquitoes can cause, here are the preventive measures you can take to keep mosquitoes at bay and make your home safe today:

 Mosquito breeding occurs in stagnant water, stop it!
 Regularly replace the water in containers, buckets, pots, coolers and other such objects at home.

-Use of mosquito repellents (coils, mats etc.) or nets prevents mosquito bites.
+Use of mosquito repellents (coils, mats etc.) or nets can prevent mosquito bites.

 Mosquito killing is yet another method that can be used as a preventive measure against diseases transmitted by mosquitoes.

 Mosquito-borne diseases awareness is one of the measures that can be taken to reduce the spread of mosquito-borne illnesses: